xLightsSequencer/xLights/README.txt

    -- bug (dkulp)  In FPP upload use filename fixups to find media files 2019.54 September 27 2019
-   -- enh (keith)  Add support for video files with an alpha channel to video effect -- bug (keith)  Fix double click output changing IP address (where last output with that ip address) does not update
+   -- enh (keith)  Add support for video files with an alpha channel to video effect -- bug (keith)  Fix double click output changing IP address (where last output with that IP address) does not update
-                   models that refer to the ip address -- bug (keith)  Fix 3D preview of custom model data does not render correctly if no sequence is open -- bug (keith)  Make vu meter timing track effects work with multi-layer timing tracks (but it will only use the top layer)
+                   models that refer to the IP address -- bug (keith)  Fix 3D preview of custom model data does not render correctly if no sequence is open -- bug (keith)  Make vu meter timing track effects work with multi-layer timing tracks (but it will only use the top layer)
    -- bug (keith)  Fix issues with single channel matrices not behaving correctly